leobudima/elogii-blog/content/driver-tracking.md

 * How well they are performing
 * And if drivers will finish all their tasks on time

-Dispatchers can use this information to:
+Dispatchers can then use this information to:

 * Keep drivers on schedule
 * Predict more accurate ETAs
-* Plan deliveries as orders arrive
+* Provide better customer service
-* Adjust routes on the go
+* Plan and schedule new deliveries

-This is what gives your teams at the office greater visibility and control over the fleet once drivers set off on their routes.
-Which helps you to build a more agile delivery.
+* Make adjustments to raise efficiency

-It also provides valuable insight into driver behavior.
-Which can help you find opportunities to raise efficiency.
-And uncover unsafe driving habits and prevent collisions from happening.
+This is also what gives your teams at the office greater visibility and control over the fleet once drivers set off on their routes.
+Which can help you to build a more [agile delivery operation](https://elogii.com/blog/agile-delivery-operations/).

 Historically, there have been two ways you could go about tracking your drivers:

-### Is It Possible to Manually Track My Driver?
+## Is It Possible to Manually Track My Driver?

 The simple answer is: